cloudmesh-community/fa18-523-61/project-report/report.md

     import seaborn as sns
 ```

 From the sklearn library, users can create a function to gauge the precision scores from the two algorithms that will be used later in the script.
-The precision scores will help assess whether a record was classified incorrectly, for example a record that is labeled a positive when it should have been labeled negative [@www- scikit-learn-ps].
+The precision scores will help assess whether a record was classified incorrectly, for example a record that is labeled a positive when it should have been labeled negative [@www-scikit-learn-ps].

 ```python
     def print_score(Ytrue,Ypred):